wix/react-native-ui-lib/markdowns/foundation/colors.md

 ---

 #### loadColors
-Load set of colors to use in the app.
+Load a set of colors to be used in the app.
 These colors will be accessible through the Colors class and as modifiers.
 usage:
 ```javascript